Hydra viridissima

 Hydra viridissima is a species of cnidarian which is commonly found in still or slow-moving freshwater in the Northern temperate zone.
 Hydra viridissima is commonly called green hydra due to its coloration, which is due to the symbiotic green algae Chlorella vulgaris which live within its body.
+Recent genomic research has shown that Hydra viridissima suppresses parts of its innate immune system to allow its symbiotic Chlorella algae to survive within its cells.
+This adaptation provides insight into the evolution of intracellular symbiosis in early metazoans.
 These creatures are typically 10 mm long and have tentacles that are about half of their length.
 They are strictly carnivorous and typically feed on small crustaceans, insects and annelids.
 Hydra are normally sessile and live on aquatic vegetation.
-They secrete mucous to attach to substrate using their basal disc.
+They secrete mucus to attach to substrate using their basal disc.

 Anatomy

 Hydra are multi-cellular organisms.
 They are made up of two layers of epithelial cells and have a hypostome or mouth opening.
 Circling the mouth are tentacles that contain nematocysts or stinging cells to help in prey capture.
 The mouth and tentacles are called the hydranth.
 The rest of the Hydra is known as the column and is divided into four sections: the gastric section (between the tentacles and first bud), budding section (which produces the buds), the peduncle (between the lowest bud and basal disc), and the basal disc (foot-like structure).
 Hydra are diploblastic organisms, the body is composed of two embryonic cell layers; the ectoderm and the endoderm.
 The endoderm lines the gastrovascular cavity, which is a water-filled sac, this acts as a hydroskeleton and site for food digestion.
 They also have a simple nervous system that consist of a nerve net that covers the entire body.